Dice-Punk-Press/open-d12/src/core-rules.typ

 / Fun: in open d12 fun comes from exploring the game world and your character and from failure as well as success

+#set heading(level: 1, numbering: "1.1")

-= Equipment Needed
+= Basic Equipment Needed

-== For Players
-- One or more d12s
-- Paper and something to write with
-- _optionally_ a copy of the rules

-== For the Narrator
-- One or more d12s
+- One or more d12s (more recommended)
 - Paper and something to write with
 - A copy of the rules